 The curriculum in Biology includes courses for students planning a major in the field as well as for those who pursue other majors.
 The General Biology I & II courses are for any student, major or non-major.
 Advanced courses are designed to meet requirements of the major.
 However, any student with the proper background and prerequisites may choose to enroll in any of them.
 Students study and work in well-equipped under- graduate laboratories.
 The major in Biology prepares a student for graduate school or for employment as a technician or salesperson with a corporation in a biologically related field.
-The Biology major (like Chemistry) is one that may be pursued by preprofessional students who are interested in medicine, dentistry, veterinary medicine, optometry, or the various technologies related to the delivery of health care (medical technology, cytotechnologist, physician assistant, etc.).
-In all of these areas, the completion of the bachelor's degree in Biology must be followed by admission to, and successful completion of, appropriate professional studies and training.
+The Biology major is one that may be pursued by pre-professional students who are interested in medicine, dentistry, veterinary medicine, optometry, or the various technologies related to the delivery of health care (medical technology, cytotechnologist, physician assistant, etc.).
+In all these areas, the completion of the bachelor's degree in biology must be followed by admission to, and successful completion of, appropriate professional studies and training.

-Biology Major Curriculum (40 Semester Hours)
+Biology Major Curriculum (44-46 Semester Hours)

-Core requirement:
+Core req uire ment:

 BIOL 211N General Biology I 4SH

 CHEM 211N General Chemistry I 4SH

-CHEM 212 General Chemistry I II 4SH
+CHEM 212 General Chemistry II 4SH

 BIOL 212N General Biology II 4SH

 CHEM 221 Organic Chemistry I 4SH

 BIOL 304 Genetics (WI) 4SH

-CHEM 222 Organic Chemistry I I 4SH
+CHEM 222 Organic Chemistry II 4SH

 BIOL 510 Seminar in Biology 1SH

-PHYS 201N General Physics I 4SH OR PHYS 213 Calculus-Based Physics I 4SH
+PHYS 201N General Physics I 4SH

-PHYS 202 General Physics II 4SH OR PHYS 214 Calculus-Based Physics II 4SH
+PHYS 202 General Physics II 4SH

-Dept. approved Dept. approved COMP 3SH
+PSYC 222M Statistics & Data Analysis 3SH

+MATH 161M College Algebra 3SH